 Christine holds a Bachelor of Arts in Business Administration from the University of Michigan and an Education Leadership Doctorate from Harvard University.
 She enjoys trail running, yoga, time with family, and lives with her husband, Ian, in Edgewater, Colorado.

-Gianna’s career as a science communicator and project manager has a long trajectory of connecting students directly with authentic science and scientists to help youth break down barriers and see themselves in STEM (Science, Technology, Engineering, and Math) careers.
+Gianna is passionate about increasing gender and racial diversity in the sciences and creating an environment favorable for growing the percentage of women researchers globally.
+Her career as a science communicator and project manager has a long trajectory of connecting students directly with authentic science and scientists to help youth break down barriers and see themselves in STEM (Science, Technology, Engineering, and Math) careers.
 Gianna is currently Director of Education with the Mobile Earth + Space Observatory, a mobile science lab that reaches into rural communities to provide deep access to scientists and scientific equipment.
 Additionally, she coordinates science programming at the University of Colorado, Boulder, engaging low income, minority, girls with science and engineering opportunities that excite and interest them to pursue higher education.

 Gianna received the 2016 International Society for Technology in Education IVC Innovation Award demonstrating her significant contributions as a technology leader and collaborator in the world of Interactive Videoconferencing.
 Over 17 years in the Distance Learning, Educational Technology industry, she founded the Virtual Science Academy at Denver Museum of Nature & Science and led its growth to become a leading international distance-learning provider, winning state and national awards for eight consecutive years.